How To Get Rid Of (And Prevent) Spider Veins

 How to get rid of spider veins

 Not into anything invasive or expensive?
-As spider veins can be caused by a build-up of blood, so massaging the area frequently can be an easy way help to improve circulation and physically move the blood through dilated surface veins.
-If you love multi-tasking, use a body oil or lotion as you massage to smooth the appearance of your spider veins AND keep your skin hydrated.
+As spider veins can be caused by a build-up of blood, massaging the area frequently can be an easy way help to improve circulation and physically move the blood through dilated surface veins.
+If you love multi-tasking, use a body oil or lotion as you massage to smooth the appearance of your spider veins and keep your skin hydrated.

-For the spider veins that refuse to budge (or are settling down, but aren’t quite there yet), there are things you can do to cover them.
-As these types of veins aren’t raised, it’s their blue and red colour that draws attention to them, so using a fake tan is an easy way to camouflage them.
-For extra coverage, you can also sweep over the area with a matte bronzer to blend with the rest of your skin tone can work (temporary) wonders.
+For the spider veins on your body that refuse to budge (or are settling down, but aren’t quite there yet), look to camouflage their appearance with a few handy products.
+As spider veins aren’t raised, it’s their red and blue colour that typically draws attention to them, so using some fake tan or body makeup to blend them with the rest of your skin tone can work (temporary) wonders.

 Do you have spider veins?
 What are your top tips for getting rid of or preventing them?